Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_walk.md

 In a [previous tutorial](tutorial_purerandom), we built a Jupyter notebook to simulate the movement of a cell moving randomly throughout two-dimensional space in a sequence of steps.
 At each step, the next direction of the cell's movement is chosen completely randomly.
 We called this simple algorithm "strategy 1" in the [main text](home_conclusion).

 In this tutorial, we will adapt this simulation into one that attempts to more closely mimic the real behavior of *E. coli* chemotaxis.
-We will then be able to compare the results of these two algorithms.
+We will then be able to compare the results of these two algorithms back in the main text.

 ## Simulation files and dependencies